|

 controls the affairs and property of the Society within the limits of the By-Laws.

-The Council shall consist of the five officers of the Society: the President, two Vice-Presidents, the Secretary, the Treasurer, and of five other members.
+The Council shall consist of the five officers of the Society: the President, two Vice-Presidents, the Secretary, the Treasurer, and of seven other members (since 2022).
 Members of Council will serve for a period of four years, according to the schedule of the By-Laws.
-If one of the five officers cannot serve out the normal term, Council may temporarily appoint someone to fill the vacancy until the next election.
+If one of the Council members cannot serve out the normal term, Council may temporarily appoint someone to fill the vacancy until the next election.

 Members of Council are elected by the members of the Society.
 Details are in the By-Laws.